vdjserver/vdjserver-doc/docs/developer/developer.rst

 to be performed asynchronously and autonomously.

 The V1 design only have VDJServer API, but V2 now has multiple services that access Tapis.
-The ``tapis-vdj`` repository is a javascript package which provides a large set of functions that encapsulate Tapis API requests that is shared across all services.
-Those services use the ``tapis-vdj`` functions instead of directly calling Tapis, and this allows us to provide consistent error handling.
+The ``vdj-tapis-js`` repository is a javascript package which provides a large set of functions that encapsulate Tapis API requests that is shared across all services.
+Those services use the ``vdj-tapis-js`` functions instead of directly calling Tapis, and this allows us to provide consistent error handling.
 The exception to this is :ref:`VDJServer Web <VDJServerWeb>` which uses Backbone models to communicate with Tapis.
 However, we try to avoid doing complex operations in the GUI by putting them within the VDJServer API instead, and any operation